frankshearar/Home/NuGet-Sign-Command.md

 * MSBuild target - `msbuild /t:nugetsign <package_path> [Options]`

-### Implementation Details
-The sign command will do the following -
- 1. Check if the passed arguments are valid.
-If not then throw.
- 2. Wrap them into a `SignArgs` object.
- 3. Invoke ` var signResult = SignCommandRunner.Execute(SignArgs);`.
- 4. If `signResult.Status == Failure`, then  show an error indicating the failure.

-The SignCommandRunner will do the following -
- 1. Convert the package path into an in memory Package Object/stream.
- 2. Convert the certificate into an in memory Certificate object.
- 3. Pass the SignArgs to NuGet.Sign API.
- 4. return result to the caller.

 ## Open Questions

  **1.** Whats the best way to pass the certificate password to the sign command?
     Currently the spec only accepts a commandline switch with clear text password.
 But we can also support having an encrypted password stored in a nuget.config file.
-    _We will allow users to pass a clear text via commandline or prompt them to input it in secure string format during runtime._
+    _We will allow users to pass a clear text via commandline or prompt them (On desktop and while not in NonInteractive mode) to input it in secure string format during runtime._

  **2.** What kind of validation will we do before signing?
     We should spec out all the validations that will be done before signing.